 With several colleagues, I have done a lot of research in the last few years on what we call Motivated Misreporting – where respondents give false answers in surveys to try to make the surveys shorter.
 We have found evidence of this behavior in several countries (US, Germany, the Netherlands) and several modes (web, phone, in-person).

 We’ve looked at several different types of questions where motivated misreporting occurs.

 Filter Questions: when answering Yes to 1 question triggers one or more follow ups, we call that first question a filter question.
 Asking such questions in a way that makes the structure obvious leads to underreporting.
 However, the effect does not always occur.

 Looping Questions: similar to filter questions, but ask about related events such as jobs or vacations.
-Again, making the follow up questions obvious leads to underreporting by respondents.
+Again, making the looping structure obvious leads to underreporting by respondents.

 Screener Questions: respondents tend to make themselves ineligible for surveys, if given the chance.
 We recommend asking indirectly about eligibility to avoid the problem.

 Summary of my research on Motivated Misreporting:

 Eckman, S, Kreuter, F, Kirchner, A, Jäckle, A, Tourangeau, R and Presser, S. (2014) “Assessing the Mechanisms of Misreporting to Filter Questions in Surveys” Public Opinion Quarterly.